About

 In the United States, Black birthing people are 3 times more likely to die during childbirth than their white counterparts, and their newborns are also more likely to be born preterm or experience birth-related complications.

-The CHOICES Center for Reproductive Health in Memphis, Tennessee has been caring for birthing patients since 2017 using a model of culturally competent Black midwifery care.
-While their patient population, predominantly Black and receiving government-based insurance, reflects the demographics of those experiencing higher maternal and neonatal morbidity and mortality across the US, CHOICES patients experience lower rates of preterm birth and cesarean section births compared to the overall Tennessee population.
-To date, they have had no cases of maternal or neonatal death among the 210+ births they’ve attended.
+The CHOICES Center for Reproductive Health in Memphis, Tennessee has been caring for birthing patients since 2017 using a model of culturally centered Black midwifery care.
+While their patient population, predominantly Black and receiving government-based insurance, reflects the demographics of those experiencing higher maternal and neonatal morbidity and mortality across the US, CHOICES patients experience lower rates of preterm birth, low birth weight, and cesarean section births compared to the overall Tennessee population.
+To date, they have had no cases of maternal or neonatal death among the 470+ births they’ve attended.

 Using the GAIN model as a framework, CHOICES established a fellowship program for Black midwifery students from around the US to complement their didactic training with expert mentorship from the skilled midwife providers at the Memphis clinic.